UniMath/agda-unimath/src/metric-spaces/expansive-maps-metric-spaces.lagda.md

     id-expansive-map-Pseudometric-Space (pseudometric-Metric-Space A)
 ```

-### Equality of expansive maps between metric spaces is characterized by homotopy of their carrier maps
+### Equality of expansive maps between metric spaces is characterized by homotopy of their underlying maps

 ```agda
 module _